youngmrnelson/js-games/README.md

+# JS Games

+## Live Preview

+[https://youngmrnelson.github.io/js-games/](https://youngmrnelson.github.io/js-games/)

-# Rock Paper Scissors
+## Rock Paper Scissors

 This is a simple game of Rock, Paper, Scissors, best to five.
 The game is played against the computer, and the first player to win five rounds wins the game.

-## Live Preview

-[https://youngmrnelson.github.io/js-games/](https://youngmrnelson.github.io/js-games/)

-## Game Rules
+## Etch-a-Sketch

-- Rock beats Scissors
-- Paper beats Rock
-- Scissors beat Paper
-- If both players choose the same option, it's a tie
+The etch-a-sketch app has a canvas that can be used to draw pictures by moving a virtual cursor up, down, left, or right.
+The app has several modes: Color mode, rainbow mode, eraser mode, and a clear canvas function.

-## How to Play
+## Calculator

-1. Clone this repository to your local machine or download the source code.
-2. Open the index.html file in your web browser.
-3. Click on one of the three buttons to select your move.
-4. The computer will randomly choose its move.
-5. The winner of each round will be displayed on the screen.
-6. The first player to win five rounds wins the game.
-7. To restart the game, refresh the page.
+The calculator consists of a user interface with a display screen and a set of buttons for input.
+The calculator can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The user enters numbers and operators by clicking the corresponding buttons on the interface.

 ## Technologies Used